waldur/ansible-waldur-generator/README.md

 # Ansible Waldur Module Generator

-This project is a code generator designed to automate the creation of Ansible modules for the Waldur API.
-By defining a module's behavior and its API interactions in a simple YAML configuration file, you can automatically generate the full Python code for a robust, well-documented, and idempotent Ansible module.
+This project is a code generator designed to automate the creation of a self-contained **Ansible Collection** for the Waldur API.
+By defining a module's behavior and its API interactions in a simple YAML configuration file, you can automatically generate robust, well-documented, and idempotent Ansible modules, perfectly packaged for distribution and use.

-The primary goal is to eliminate boilerplate code, enforce consistency across modules, and dramatically speed up the development process for managing Waldur resources with Ansible.
+The primary goal is to eliminate boilerplate code, enforce consistency, and dramatically speed up the development process for managing Waldur resources with Ansible.
+The final output is a  Ansible Collection ready for publishing to **Ansible Galaxy**.

 ## Core Concept

 The generator works by combining three main components:

 1.  **OpenAPI Specification (`waldur_api.yaml`):** The single source of truth for all available API endpoints, their parameters, and their data models.
-2.  **Generator Configuration (`generator_config.yaml`):** A user-defined YAML file where you describe the Ansible modules you want to create.
+2.  **Generator Configuration (`generator_config.yaml`):** A user-defined YAML file where you describe the Ansible Collection and the modules you want to create.
 This is where you map high-level logic (like "create a resource") to specific API operations.
 3.  **Plugins:** The engine of the generator.
 A plugin understands a specific workflow or pattern (e.g., fetching facts, simple CRUD, or complex marketplace orders) and contains the logic to build the corresponding Ansible module code.

 ## Getting Started